Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 If you're sure that your file is of the correct type, then

-please put it on a publically-accessible web (or FTP) server,
+please put the file on a publically-accessible web (or FTP) server,

 and post the URL